 If you are not comfortable using your power sockets, you can also use the existing coaxial cable in the house.
 By using an Ethernet to coax adapter you can utilize the cable wall outlets in the house.
 They work similar to the Ethernet Powerline adapters, they just use coaxial cable instead.
 This will only work if you are not using the coaxial cabling and wall outlets for something else.

 Main image courtesy of cp2studio at FreeDigitalPhotos.net

-Hard wiring your home for Internet can take some time, but in the end it allows for the fastest and the most secure connection.
+Hard wiring your home for the Internet can take some time, but in the end, it allows for the fastest and the most secure connection.
 Check your home, some of the work many already be done for you and all you need to do is add the finishing touches.
 This can be a nice weekend project.